 One of the things you have to do when you’re in Port A is buy all kinds of beachy knick-knacks and Port Aransas-themed junk at a souvenir shop — and you’ll find tons all over the island.
 I suggest you head to Destination Beach & Surf, where you can get a selfie with the giant shark out front before your shopping spree.

-For a sweet island treat, head to Winston’s where you’ll find all your favorite candies!
-Just make sure you save room for Winston’s homemade caramel– it’s the perfect amount of gooey, chewy and delicious, and comes in different varieties like pecan or chocolate-covered.
+For a sweet island treat, head to Winton’s where you’ll find all your favorite candies!
+Just make sure you save room for Winton’s homemade caramel– it’s the perfect amount of gooey, chewy and delicious, and comes in different varieties like pecan or chocolate-covered.

 Farley Boat Works